Jim Carter (actor): Career

-Acting
+Theatre

-He began acting professionally in "the early 1970s."
+Carter began acting professionally in the early 1970s.
 When asked, "If you hadn't become an actor, what would you have done professionally?" he answered, "I wouldn't have pursued law—I'd actually dropped out of law into English, I'd even changed my course.
 But when the offer came from this fringe theatre group, the Brighton Combination, to leave university and join them for five quid a week, it was like a door opening, and there wasn't a moment's hesitation.
 I walked through that door and never looked back.
 I have never earned a penny from doing anything apart from acting.
 I have never had another job."

-His first paid job for £5 a week with free board and lodging was in a play called Gum and Goo by Howard Brenton for the Brighton Combination.
+Carter's first paid job for £5 a week with free board and lodging was in a play called Gum and Goo by Howard Brenton for the Brighton Combination.
 The play was first produced by the Brighton Combination (in Brighton) in 1969.

 He appeared in Howard Brenton's Winter Daddykins in July 1968 for the Brighton Combination.
 It was directed by Barry Edwards, and Carter performed with Fiona Baker and Lily Sue Todd.
 This is probably the play referred to in Jenny Harris's website that took place on 9 July 1968 in the Brighton Combination's cafe.
 Jenny Harris was one of the initiators of the Brighton Combination.
-Jim Carter mentioned her in one interview as one who started the Brighton Combination.
+Carter mentioned her in one interview as one who started the Brighton Combination.
 She was then head of the National Theatre's education department.

 In 1970, he performed in the show Come Together at London's Royal Court Theatre together with the Brighton Combination and the Ken Campbell Roadshow along with other theatre personalities and groups.
 The Royal Court's Come Together Festival was on the cover page of Plays and Players magazine issue of December 1970.
 Scenes from this festival are also featured in this issue.
 The Come Together festival opened at the Royal Court Theatre on 21 October 1970 and contributed to one of the Royal Court's best years.
 The festival brought the avante-garde like the Brighton Combination and Ken Campbell into the Court.
 The Brighton Combination presented "The NAB Show", a politically oriented account of the National Assistance Board.